zdharma-continuum/zinit/README.md

 tracking this.
 The list can be surprising.

 # News
+* 29-05-2019
+  - Turbo-Mode, i.e. the `wait''` ice-mode now supports a suffix – the letter `a`, `b` or `c`.
+The meaning is illustrated by the following example:

+    ```zsh
+    zplugin ice wait"0b" as"command" pick"wd.sh" atinit"echo Firing 1" lucid
+    zplugin light mfaerevaag/wd
+    zplugin ice wait"0a" as"command" pick"wd.sh" atinit"echo Firing 2" lucid
+    zplugin light mfaerevaag/wd

+    # The output
+    Firing 2
+    Firing 1
+    ```

+    As it can be seen, the second plugin has been loaded first.
+That's because there are now three sub-slots (the `a`, `b` and `c`) in which the plugin/snippet loadings can be put into.
+In other words, instead of `wait'0'` you can enter `wait'1a'`, `wait'1b'` and `wait'1c'` – to this way **impose order** on the loadings **regardless of the order of `zplugin` commands**.
+Plugins from the same time-slot with suffix `a` will be loaded before plugins with suffix `b`, etc.
 * 26-05-2019
   - Turbo-Mode now divides the scheduled events (i.e. loadings of plugins or snippets) into packs of 5.
 In other words, after loading each series of 5 plugins or snippets